A traditional Bangladeshi potter shaping clay on a spinning wheel, surrounded by freshly made earthen pots during the Brass and Pottery Tour.

 5. Dhamrai Brass Workshop — The Lost-Wax Tradition

 In nearby Dhamrai, enter a family-run brass workshop where the ancient Cire Perdue (lost-wax) technique still survives.
-Observe each step of the process: wax models, clay moulds, roaring kilns, molten metal poured with precision, and final hammering by hand.
+Observe each step of the process: wax models, clay moulds, roaring kilns, molten metal poured with precision, and final hand-hammering.
 The glow, heat, and rhythm of the workshop create an intense, almost hypnotic experience.

 👉 Unique: Many creations are religious icons and ceremonial vessels.
 Purchasing directly here supports artisans whose skills are increasingly rare in the modern world.